Union of Kėdainiai: Russian and Swedish invasion

 In 1654, during the Swedish-Russian invasion of Poland, known as The Deluge, two notable princes of the Radziwiłł clan, Janusz and Bogusław, began negotiations with Swedish King Charles X Gustav that were aimed at dissolving the Polish–Lithuanian Commonwealth and the Union.
+In July 1655, Swedish troops crossed the borders of the Commonwealth.
+The first attack on July 24 was directed at Greater Poland.
+The Crown army, consisting mostly of pospolite ruszenie and devoid of a commander, capitulated before the Swedes.
+The capitulation, signed at Ujście, severed the relations of the Greater Poland voivodeships with the rest of the state, which had recognized Charles X Gustav as its ruler.
 Lithuania was then in turmoil and was being attacked on two separate fronts by Russia and Sweden, and a Ukrainian peasant revolt, known as the Khmelnytsky Uprising, was spilling into the Grand Duchy's southern regions from Ukraine.
-Eventually, most of the Polish-controlled Lithuanian army surrendered to the Swedes, and the state collapsed.
-Most of the Crown of Poland, along with west of Lithuania, was occupied by Swedish forces, and the Russians seized most of Lithuania (except Samogitia and parts of Suvalkija and Aukštaitija).